Titanomyrma/docker-image-backupers/openvpn/iptables-openvpn/README.md

 service file is located /etc/systemd/system/iptasbles-openvpn.service

 file should be edited to work as intended even after reboot (Before rule must be set to After)

+server.conf blocks vpn forward internet connection and pushes ip of servers in wlan